Article I: Name

 Institutional membership is open to any institution that has a baccalaureate or higher degree program in nursing that meets the following criteria:

-c.
-Approval by the appropriate state agency or agencies that have legal authority for educational programs in nursing.
+a.
+The institution is approved to offer a nursing program(s) by the appropriate state agency or agencies that have legal authority for educational programs in nursing; and

 Section 2.
 Provisional Institutional Membership